 How Can I Protect Myself and My Family?

 Coronavirus spreads primarily by contact with droplets from an infected person.
+However, people can be asymptomatic and still be shedding the cirus.
 Therefore, the best ways to protect yourself and your family are:

 - Avoiding crowds and practicing “social distancing” is very important to reduce the risk of getting infected and to slow the spread of the virus in the community.
 If you have scleroderma, particularly with involvement of the lungs, you should avoid being in crowds (examples: movie theatres, shopping malls, travel by airline or public transit, etc.).
 You should maintain a distance of 6 feet or more from other persons whenever possible.